E-cigarette technology has been advancing at an incredible pace over the last few years, and it shows no sign of slowing down.

 The next upgrade to that was variable power, which did basically the same thing but in a more convenient way – the mod could detect the resistance of your coil, so even if you changed coils it would automatically adjust the voltage to maintain the power output you were looking for.

-The latest step is temperature control, or TC, and, as predicted by P Busardo in our 2015 e-cig predictions, it’s rapidly becoming a must-have feature on new box mods.
+The latest vape mode to be introduced is temperature control, or TC, and, as predicted by P Busardo in our 2015 e-cig predictions, it’s rapidly becoming a must-have feature on new box mods.
 The first temperature control chip was the Evolv DNA40, released just last year, but already there’s a respectable and fast-growing assortment of competitors.

 The basic principle behind temperature control is simple.